 A Few More Principles

-A document from the Canadian Foodgrains Bank (not yet publicly available), “Principles to Guide Conservation Agriculture Programming,” shares principles that include but are not limited to agronomic aspects of CA. The principles include the following:
+A document from the Canadian Foodgrains Bank, “Principles to Guide Conservation Agriculture Programming,” shares principles that include but are not limited to agronomic aspects of CA. The principles include the following:

 - Recognize that CA works better in some contexts than in others